camsaul/methodical/README.md

 ### Dispatchers

-*  `standard-dispatcher` -- Dispatcher that mimics behavior of vanilla Clojure multimethods.
-Uses a single hierarchy, dispatch function, default dispatch value, and map of prefers.
+*  `standard-dispatcher` -- The default.
+Dispatcher that mimics behavior of vanilla Clojure multimethods.
+Uses a single hierarchy, dispatch function, default dispatch value, and map of preferences defined by `prefer-method`.

-*  `everything-dispatcher` -- The default.
-Dispatcher that always considers *all* primary and auxiliary methods to be matches.
-Does not calculate dispatch values, but does sort methods from most- to least-specific using a hierarchy and map of prefers.
+*  `everything-dispatcher` -- Dispatcher that always considers *all* primary and auxiliary methods to be matches.
+Does not calculate dispatch values, but can sort methods from most- to least-specific using a hierarchy and map of preferences.
 Particularly useful with the operator method combinations.

 ### Method Tables